California winds shifting as wildfire battles go on

-Smoke stained the normally blue skies over the alpine lake but the pollution level Thursday morning was reduced to “unhealthy,” down two levels of severity from 24 hours earlier when it was “hazardous,” according to the U.S. Air Quality Index.

-Assigned resources have grown to nearly 2,900 firefighters, 21 helicopters, 245 engines and dozens of bulldozers since the early days of the fire, which began Aug.
-14, and suddenly exploded, gutting the community of Grizzly Flat.
-Ongoing damage assessments have counted 637 homes, businesses and other structures destroyed.

-Statewide there were 14 large fires, including a blaze that erupted Wednesday in Southern California, which has so far escaped the scale of wildfires plaguing the north all summer.
+With bone-dry conditions in the midst of a severe drought, there were 14 large fires statewide, including a blaze that erupted Wednesday in Southern California, which has so far escaped the scale of wildfires plaguing the north all summer.

 The South Fire about 45 miles (72 kilometers) east of Los Angeles covered 700 acres (283 hectares) after destroying 18 homes, commercial and other structures.
 Fire activity decreased after the early hours but it remained uncontained on mountain slopes.